Muckleford, Victoria: History

 There was no major development in the area until the early 1850s when there was a series of small gold rushes near Muckleford Creek and Wattle Flat, and a small town quickly sprung up in the vicinity of the Maldon to Castlemaine Road and Muckleford Creek crossing.
 The town served the needs of the prospectors, and the population rose quickly to over 2000 people.
 Within a year, hotels such as Monk's, Simson's and the Orrville had opened to quench the thirst of the miners.

 A small Anglican school was opened at North Muckleford to educate the children of the diggings.
 It remained open until 1877.
 1871 saw the opening of a government primary school, South Muckleford State School (No 1124).
 The school was closed in 1927 and the building is now used as a hall.
 Muckleford post office was opened on 1 August 1857 and was closed in 1966.

 In 1884, Muckleford railway station was opened to the north of the township, on the Castlemaine to Maldon branch line.
 The station, along with a large goods shed, has been restored, and forms part of the Victorian Goldfields Railway.
 In early 2017, the railway was used at least twice a week, with steam-hauled trains stopping at Muckleford station.
 The service has become a major tourist attraction in the area.

 For almost a decade before 2015, the area experienced severe drought conditions and some of the smaller creeks ran dry for several years.

-Commerce and Local Facilities
+Public facilities

 In 1995, land was purchased on Rilens Road, near its intersection with the Pyrenees Highway, to establish the Castlemaine Steiner School and Kindergarten, catering for students from kindergarten to Year 8.

 The Muckleford State Forest and recreation area incorporates mining relics, a picnic area, walking tracks, and native flora and fauna.

-Sport and Recreation
+Sport and recreation

 The Muckleford Football Club won the 1910 Loddon Valley Football Association premiership.
 Muckleford FC also won the 1930 Castlemaine District Football Association premiership.

 The Castlemaine Golf Club has an 18-hole golf course.
 It is set in natural bushland at the intersection of Rilens Road and the Pyrenees Highway, with nine holes on each side of the sealed road.
 The clubhouse is available for functions.